i3-Arch/Arch-Installer/ReadMe.md

 		1. :RUN:

 			'dhcpcd'
-			'systemctl enable dhcpcd@device'   ( This is to enable dhcpcd at boot )
+			'systemctl enable dhcpcd.service'   ( This is to enable dhcpcd at boot )